-Management Committee Meetings shall be called as needed by the President or by any three other Officers.
+Management Committee Meetings shall be called as needed by the President or by any three other Committee members.

 Written notice of the purpose of the meeting, and an agenda shall be provided, at least seventy-two (72) hours before the meeting; provided, however, in the event of an emergency, only such notice is reasonable need be given.
 Meetings may be held in person, by telephone or video conference, or by other means permitted by advances in technology as are adopted as a standard business practice in the wider world, or any combination thereof.

-In order to have a quorum, (i) the President or Secretary and (ii) at least four (8) other voting members must participate in the meeting (provided, however, if a meeting of the Management Committee is duly noticed and less than a quorum is obtained, so long as the President or Secretary participated in the meeting, the Management Committee members participating in the meeting may provisionally act, which actions shall become formal and effective acts of the Management Committee when ratified in writing by a simple majority of the Executive Committee).
+In order to have a quorum, at least 50% of the seated voting members must participate in the meeting (provided, however, if a meeting of the Management Committee is duly noticed and less than a quorum is obtained, so long as the President or Secretary participated in the meeting, the Management Committee members participating in the meeting may provisionally act, which actions shall become formal and effective acts of the Management Committee when ratified in writing by a simple majority of the Executive Committee).

 Section 6.04.
 OTHER COMMITTEES.
 The Executive Committee may appoint other optional work committees as necessary to achieve the Union’s objectives.